Research is a Weapon Against Cancer

 Paying for Clinical Trials

-A clinical trial is a scientific study to find out which treatments or devices are safe and if they work well.
-They help doctors learn about cancer and develop better treatments that can help you and other people in the future.
+A clinical trial is a scientific study to find out which treatments or devices are efficient and safe in managing disease conditions such as cancers.
+They help doctors broaden their knowledge about cancer and develop better treatments that can help you and other people in the future.

 NIH All of Us Research Program